 territory.
 He said as much to me before we left Hawk’s Keep.”

-was in a separate room, so that ladies could sit by the fire in the hall, and the two chandeliers were of brass instead of wood.
+light into the room.
+She noticed the tavern portion was in a separate room, which she suspected was so that ladies could sit by the fire in the hall.

 A fire burned in the huge fireplace.
 Evaughnlynn and Roselyn crossed the room and stood warming their hands.
 Her father joined them while the servants carried their bags to the rooms

 and the men-at-arms cared for the coach and horses.
 Captain Tamir arrived and walked across the hall toward her father, but his eyes kept returning to Roselyn.
 He bowed to her father,